fiscal-cliff/phonegap-plugin-ExtractZip/README.md

 phonegap-plugin-ExtractZip
 ==========================

-Now it supports android.
-We going to add iOS support as soon as possible.
+Now it supports Android and iOS within Phonegap 3.

 there are two methods: